danielperez660/IndividualProject/README.md

 If initial interaction between the phone and the beacon is set up then there will be an attempt to interact with the time logging website to log how long the worker has been in the office for.

 ## Log
+### 17-03-20
+* changes to parameters.
+Currently updates slack as expected.

 ### 16-03-20
 * Changes to system for entrance/exit checking
 * Tests with whether it is possible to use other ranging algorithm